Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: AMERICAN COMMUNITY SURVEY AND MODEL MOTIVATION

-The fundamental problem is to estimate a density $\pi$ using estimates of various features of that density, such as those previously discussed.
-Our key innovation is to treat the density as latent, and the published estimates as estimations of functionals of that density with some associated error.
+Despite its effectiveness, PRLN suffers from three major flaws for our purposes.
+It cannot quantify uncertainty and only provides point estimates, it cannot take into account all available estimates of features of the income distribution, and it does not take into account the standard error associated with the ACS estimates.
+Our key innovation to solve these problems is to treat the density as latent, and the published estimates as estimations of functionals of that density with some associated error.

 Let $u=1,2,\dots,U$ index the available published estimates, e.g. from the ACS, let $q_u$ denote the estimate and $S_u$ its standard error, and let $Q_u(\cdot)$ denote the functional that takes a probability distribution and returns the value of the estimand for that distribution.
 For example, if $q_u$ is an estimate of the mean, $Q_u(\pi) = \E_{\pi}[X]$.
 Typically a central limit theorem applies for the estimates, so we assume

 for $u=1,2,\dots,U$.
 The estimate errors are correlated, but these correlations are not available in the ACS, and in general are rarely publicly available.
 When they are available, \eqref{eq:data.model} can be modified appropriately to take into account the full error covariance matrix.